Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 cd ..
 ```

-Extra perparation of GLUE data for the MNLI-Mismatched dataset used in section 3.4:
+Extra preparation of GLUE data for the MNLI-Mismatched dataset used in section 3.4:
 ```bash
 cd glue_data
 mkdir mnli-mis